inmation/WebStudio-docs/GettingStarted/README.md

 ```

 The fields in the object have the following meaning:
-* `version`: This is added to cater for possible future implementations where the structure of the model changes and needs to be interpreted differently.
+* `version`: This is added to cater for possible future implementations which would require WebStudio to interpret the  compilation configuration differently.
 At present, the version should always be "1"
 * `widgets`: Initially, while the compilation is blank, the `widgets` array is empty.
 It gets populated with JSON objects as widgets are added.
-* `options`: This is an important element of the model.
-It defines how widgets are arranged, their minimum sizes and how precisely they can be placed on the canvas.
+* `options`: This is an important configuration element and, as the name suggests, is used to control various options of the overall compilations.
+For example, it defines how widgets are arranged, their minimum sizes and how precisely they can be placed on the canvas.
+There are also optional settings to modify the background color and image of the main canvas.

 > **Note**: Change the number of grid columns early on in you compilation configuration cycle to provide enough resolution to place widgets where you want them.
 With a finer grid you can place widgets more precisely.

 The default [options](../ReferenceDocs/README.md#options) are set such that any widgets added to the compilation will be stacked vertically, starting at the top of the window.
 For our first example, we'd like to put the text box in the middle of the canvas, so let's change the `stacking` property.
-Delete the `"vertical"` setting, press **Control-Space** to bring up a list of valid stacking options, then select `"none"`.
+Delete the `"vertical"` setting, press **Control-Space** to activate the editor code-completion and bring up a list of valid stacking options, then select `"none"`.
 Widgets can now be place in any grid cells on the screen.

 > **Note**: It is recommended that you name your compilations as a matter of course by adding a `name` field to it and assigning a value that reflects the "purpose" of the compilation.
 This ensures that when the JSON is exported (![Export](../assets/images/SmallSaveCompilationBtn.png)) to file it is easy to locate a specific one.
 Also remember to click the export button every now and then so you don't lose work if the browser page is re-loaded for some reason.